45 Most Common Types of Spiders in Florida

 26. Six-spotted Fishing Spider

-Also, a fishing spider’s body is usually between one-half to one inch long, but its legs can make them appear much larger.
+Also, a fishing spider’s body is usually one-half to one inch long, but its legs can make them appear much larger.
 They have six visible spots on their abdomen, hence their name.

 This tends to make them more active at night when it is dark out, though there are some variations among different species.